New Timebase

 In R3, we use the QueryPerformanceCounter() method of timing and a continuous delta time is computed during the event processing of the wait.

-We can increase the resolution if we need to, but I don't see the benefit because most operating systems are not real-time.
+We can change this resolution if we need to, but I don't see the benefit because most operating systems are not real-time.
 Between device overhead and timeslicing, we are lucky to get within a millisecond at all.
 (However, I should note that the R3 event/timer design is much more efficient and streamlined compared to R2.)

 The code that handles timing is in the open source R3 API, so it can be adjusted as necessary.
 There are a few items we will need to consider: